Woking: Commerce and industry

 In 1926, the site of the Lion Works was purchased by James Walker, whose company specialised in the production of packaging materials.
 By 1939, the factory was the largest employer in Woking and, in the mid-1950s, 8% of the local workforce was working for the company.
 Manufacturing ceased in Woking in 1993, but the company headquarters is still based in the town.
 The factory site was redeveloped into the Lion Retail Park.

-The Sorbo Rubber Works opened in 1920, on the site of the former steam laundry in Maybury Road.
-It specialised in the manufacture of rubber sponges, but also made toys for children.
+The Sorbo Rubber Works opened in 1920 on the site of the former steam laundry on Maybury Road.
+It specialised in the manufacture of rubber sponges but also made toys for children.
 Production moved to Arnold Road in 1922, and during the Second World War, the company made self-sealing aircraft fuel tanks for the Royal Air Force.
 The company was acquired by its competitors, P. B. Cow Ltd, in 1948.

 The first known brewery in the area was founded in Old Woking in 1715 and continued to trade until 1890.
 Brewery Road in Horsell is named for the business owned by the Stedman family, which operated from the 1860s until the 1910s.
-Byfleet Brewery, the largest in the modern borough, was active for much the second half of the 19th century, but production was moved to Guildford after the company was taken over by Friary Ales in the 1890s.
+Byfleet Brewery, the largest in the modern borough, was active for much of the second half of the 19th century, but production was moved to Guildford after the company was taken over by Friary Ales in the 1890s.
 The multinational brewing and beverage company, SABMiller, was based in Woking from 1999 until it was bought by Anheuser-Busch InBev SA/NV in 2016.
 As part of the takeover deal, several former SABMiller brands, including Peroni and Grolsch, were purchased by the Japanese firm, Asahi Breweries.
 As of 2022, the UK headquarters of Asahi Breweries is in Woking.

-The McLaren Group was founded in 1981 by Ron Dennis, following his acquisition of the McLaren Formula One team.
+The McLaren Group was founded in 1981 by Ron Dennis following his acquisition of the McLaren Formula One team.
 The McLaren Technology Centre, designed by Foster + Partners as the headquarters of the group, was formally opened by Elizabeth II in 2004.
 The 50 ha site, to the north of the town centre, includes the McLaren Production Centre, the primary manufacturing facility for McLaren Automotive.
 In 2013, McLaren was the largest employer in the borough.